-- 1. Lockdown signal is given via intercom; - "This is a lockdown..." (repeated 3 times) - 2.
-Staff call 9-1-1 remain on the line with the RCMP - 3.
+- 1. Lockdown signal is given via broadcasting to all phones; "This is a lockdown..." (repeated 3 times) - 2.
+Staff call 9-1-1 and remain on the line with the RCMP - 3.
 Using the EMERGENCY NOTIFICATION TREE, notify all necessary individuals of the situation - 4.
 All persons must report to the nearest securable office/room immediately. - 5.
-Once inside a secured office: - · Secure and barricade doors; - · Turn out the lights; - · Cover windows; - · Pull shades; - · Move staff out of line of sight of doors and windows; - · Hide; and - No talking - 6.
-Staff are not allowed to open doors for ANYONE under ANY circumstance. - 7.
+Once inside a secured office: - a.
+Secure and barricade doors; - b.
+Turn out the lights; - c.
+Cover windows; - d.
+Pull shades; - e.
+Move staff out of line of sight of doors and windows; - f.
+Hide; and - g.
+No talking - 6.
+Staff are not allowed to open doors from ANYONE under ANY circumstance. - 7.
 Ignore fire alarms unless first-hand knowledge of fire or emailed/texted information to respond.
-If exiting, go to the Muster station as directed by RCMP or Directors. - 8.
-In the event of an Active Shooter/Homicide in progress: - Follow the instructions above.
-Stay secure/barricaded and hidden! - Proximity = Jeopardy.
-In the precense of deadly threat, discretion to remain in lockdown, confront the intruder or to evacuate immediately by means other than hallways may have to be exercised. - Go to the exit area as identified by the RCMP.
+If exiting, go to the Muster station as directed by RCMP or Directors - 8.
+In the event of an Active Shooter/Homicide in progress: - a.
+Follow the instructions above.
+Stay secure/barricaded and hidden! - b.
+In the presence of a deadly threat, it is ultimately your discretion to remain in lockdown, confront the intruder or to evacuate immediately by means other that hallways may have to be exercised. - c.
+Got to the exit area as identified by the RCMP.